Acne & Acne Scars

 The exact cause of rosacea is unknown but people with rosacea will experience episodes of “flushing” of the skin in response to exposure to the sun or heat, hot liquids, spicy foods, alcohol, or feeling embarrassed.
 It can last days to months.
 In severe cases, it can cause distortions of the face, most commonly the nose, ears and chin.
 If it gets this severe, it can be very difficult to treat or reverse.

 How do you treat rosacea?

-Our office has targeted treatments for rosacea which include topical medications such as metro gel or clindamycin which are topical antibiotics.
+Our office has targeted treatments for rosacea which include topical medications such as topical antibiotics.
 We also have laser treatments and light therapy which target the redness and rejuvenate the skin's appearance.